 What Every Golfer Needs to Know About Skin Cancer

-During every hour spent on the course, recreational golfers can receive 3.5 to 5.4 times the amount of UV radiation exposure needed to cause a sunburn.
+During every hour spent on the course, recreational golfers can receive 3.5 to 5.4 times the amount of UV radiation exposure needed to cause sunburn.
 That’s a serious amount of skin-damaging rays.
-All this excessive UV radiation can lead to skin cancer, a disease that affects more than 3.5 million Americans every year, according to the American Cancer Society.
+All this excess UV radiation can lead to skin cancer, a disease that affects more than 3.5 million Americans every year, according to the American Cancer Society.

 Even professional golfers are not immune.
 PGA Tour pros Adam Scott, Rory Sabbatini and Aron Price have all had bouts with skin cancer.
 Sabbatini had a squamous cell carcinoma removed from his face.
 For Scott, it was basal cell carcinoma, another type of non-melanoma skin cancer.
 Price experienced three bouts of non-melanoma cancer before doctors diagnosed him in 2010 with melanoma, the most serious of all skin cancers.

 These examples show that skin cancer is a real danger when you spend so much time playing an outdoor sport.
 And, it’s not just golfers.
 The same thing can happen to tennis and soccer players, and anyone who spends time on a jet ski or boat.

 There are several risk factors for skin cancer, including family history, having pale skin that easily burns or having several moles.
 Men over age 40 have a higher risk of getting this disease.
 While prolonged sun exposure is a significant risk factor, so is unprotected exposure.
 Some golfers wear hats and sunglasses to protect their eyes and face from the sun, but in many cases their arms, legs and neck are still exposed.

 Practicing sun-safe behaviors is so important for golfers and people who spend leisure time outdoors.